harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

 Once you have selected the *Standard* tier, you can enable the plan for the different resource types.
 Find *Container Registries* and enable it.
 Now, all your ACR instances will scan Docker Images and report vulnerabilities and security recommendations to ASC.
 (Don't forget to hit *Save*, if you made some changes here).

-### Get insights about vulnerabilities in Docker Images
+### Get Insights About Vulnerabilities In Docker Images

 Once you have enabled the integration of ACR and ASC, you can push images to ACR.
 Qualys will scan your Docker Images now and report back into ASC.
 Use the Security Center UI to drill down through all findings of your Azure Subscription or Workspace to find ACR related recommendations.
 Security Center UI provides several dashboards that help you find the desired information in a manner of seconds.
 For example, go to *Security Center* - *Resource Security Hygiene* - *Compute & apps*, here you can filter all findings by resource category, set the filter to *Containers* and see all outcomes for services like ACR and AKS.